-All significant plans, strategies and policies of Council are placed on public exhibition, in draft form, prior to their adoption, so that interested members of the public may view them and make comments should they wish to.
-Exhibition documents are available at Council's customer service counter and on Council's website.
+All significant plans, strategies and policies of Council are placed on public exhibition, in draft form, prior to their adoption, so that interested members of the public may view and make comments/submissions.
+Exhibition documents are available at Council's customer service centre and on Council's website.
 Submissions should be addressed to:

-Public Officer

-Cessnock City Council

-PO Box 152

-Cessnock NSW 2325
+M Public Officer Cessnock City Council PO Box 152 Cessnock NSW 2325

-nublicofficer@cessnock.nsw.gov.au
+4100publicofficer@cessnock.nsw.go v.au